-The World Health Organisation defines this as the ‘physical, social, emotional, cognitive, and motor development’ of children between 0-8-years -old.
-These early years are critical because it’s the time when our brains are developing most quickly—forming more than 1 million connections each second—laying the foundations for the rest of a child’s life.
+The World Health Organisation defines this as the ‘physical, social, emotional, cognitive, and motor development’ of children between 0-8-years-old.
+These early years are critical because it’s the time when our brains are developing most quickly—forming more than one million connections each second—laying the foundations for the rest of a child’s life.

-In order to prepare our youngest learners to be successful primary school pupils, we’ve created a carefully structured early childhood development (ECD) program that supports our youngest pupils to achieve academic learning alongside developing socio-emotional, psychomotor and creative skills.
-It’s important to make sure that formal academic instruction is started at an early age because there is a growing body of evidence of gains in later schooling years because of early mastery of core foundational literacy and numeracy skills.
+In order to prepare our youngest learners to be successful primary school pupils, we’ve created a carefully structured early childhood development (ECD) programme that supports the youngest pupils to achieve academic learning alongside developing socio-emotional, psychomotor and creative skills.
+It’s important to make sure that formal academic instruction is started at an early age because there is growing evidence of gains in later schooling because of early mastery of core foundational literacy and numeracy skills.

-Bridge uses direct instruction for its ECD programming, which is known to be effective in accelerating learning for 3-5-year-olds.
-Our guides are less densely structured because it’s been shown that more concise guides help accelerate learning.
+Bridge uses direct instruction for its ECD programming, which is known to be effective in accelerating learning for three to five-year-olds.

 Our core ECD programme includes six subjects: